Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

 ## Introduction

-The goal of this post is to share my experience with installing kubeflow on Amazon EKS in December 2023.
-EKS has to be first setup either using the AWS cli or the AWS console before installing Kubeflow
+The primary objective of this post is to recount my experience installing Kubeflow on Amazon EKS in December 2023.
+Before diving into the Kubeflow installation process, it is imperative to first set up EKS either through the AWS CLI or the AWS console.

-There are two approaches Kubeflow installation approaches I explored:
+There are two approaches Kubeflow installation approaches I explored are:
   1. Using Juju by Canonical
   2. Using the Official guide by Amazon at [link](https://awslabs.github.io/kubeflow-manifests/)

-## Setup of EKS Cluster
+## Setting Up Your EKS Cluster

-First or all, we have to create an EKS cluster.
-This can be achieved programmatically using the aws cli or with the was console.
+To begin, the first step is to establish an EKS cluster.
+This can be accomplished either programmatically through the AWS CLI or using the AWS console.
-Kubeflow requires a minimum of 12gb of memory and 4 Cpus per the official [documentation](https://v0-6.kubeflow.org/docs/started/k8s/overview/).
-Below are the configuration options for my nodes.
+According to the official [documentation](https://v0-6.kubeflow.org/docs/started/k8s/overview/), Kubeflow mandates a minimum of 12GB of memory and 4 CPUs.
+Here are the configuration options for the nodes:
-Kubeflow would create a minimum of 70 pods on the nodes.
-The t2.xlarge can support up to 44 pods therefore, a minimum of 2 nodes are needed.

-- kubernetes version: 1.25
+- Kubernetes version: 1.25
-- minimum number of nodes: 2
+- Minimum number of nodes: 2
-- instance type: t2.xlarge (16gb RAM, 4 CPUs)
+- Instance type: t2.xlarge (16GB RAM, 4 CPUs)
 - AMI: Amazon Linux 2
-- EBS: 100gb gp3
+- EBS: 100GB gp3

-### Things to Note
+Kubeflow, upon deployment, will generate a minimum of 70 pods on these nodes.
+Considering that the t2.xlarge instance type can support up to 44 pods, a minimum of 2 nodes becomes a requirement.

+### Important Configuration Details
+1. Creating an EKS Cluster:
-1. Creating an EKS Cluster using the AWS console is a two-step process: first you create the cluster which takes about 20 minutes to complete, then you add a node group to the cluster.
+Creating an EKS Cluster using the AWS console involves a two-step process.
+First, you create the cluster, which takes approximately 20 minutes to complete.
+Subsequently, you add a node group to the cluster.

+2. Roles Requirement:
-2. You need a (Cluster Service Role)[https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role] to create a cluster and a (Node IAM role)[https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html] to create a node group.
+To accomplish these tasks, you'll need a (Cluster Service Role)[https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role] for cluster creation and a (Node IAM role)[https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html] for node group creation.
+Ensure these roles are configured correctly to facilitate the setup process

 ### Installation EBS Addon

 ### Install eksctl, kubectl and K9s